Taiwar/ID2223-lab2/README.md

   - fix torch versions with `conda install pytorch==2.4.0 torchvision==0.19.0 torchaudio==2.4.0 -c pytorch
   - fix progress bars with `conda install -c conda-forge ipywidgets`
   - See and potentially use `spec-file.txt` (seemingly does not include pip installs)
+- Hugging face token with write access saved into `notebboks/.hftoken`

+## Training Notes
+On RTX 2060 SUPER
+- Llama-3.2-3B-Instruct
+  - ~9 steps per minute and ~64 h for 3 epochs

 ## Improving Performance
 TODO